Kungbib/openapc-se/statistics.md

 Three publishers have also supplied Open APC Sweden with data:

--   Springer (within the Sprincer Compact offsetting agreement)
+-   Springer (within the Springer Compact offsetting agreement)
 -   Taylor and Francis
 -   Karger